Lafayette Fire Department Recruitment Process

 - Applicants shall not have been convicted of a felony.

-- Must be able to successfully complete both the written aptitude examination and extensive physical agility test.
+- Must be able to successfully complete both the written aptitude examination and extensive physical agility test with passing scores.

-- Must be able to pass a thorough background investigation.
+- Must be able to pass a preliminary background check and a thorough background investigation.

 - Must successfully pass polygraph test.

 - No illegal delivery of drugs for monetary or material gain.